zac7777/Entropy/Entropy/Sets/Creatures/Demons.md

 ---
 ##### Stats

-EP: 90
+EP: 100
-AP: 7
+AP: 6
-HP: 58
+HP: 37
-Dodge: +23
+Dodge: +40

-Bludgeoning Reduction: -3
-Shock Reduction: -2
+Piercing Reduction: -2
-Cold Reduction: +2
-Toxic Reduction: -1
-Rot Reduction: -3
+Mental Reduction: -4

-*Ash-born:* The Tender is immune to heat damage, when the Tender kills a creature they will be turned into a tree such that they cannot be revived by conventional means, whenever a creature within 5m deals heat damage the Tender gets advantage on their next damage roll
+*Unseen:* As long as you are not well lit, attacks made against you have -1 to their hit roll for each 1m away they are activated from

+*Colossal:* Creatures cannot move within 5m of the Cavebeast, whenever the Cavebeast moves into another creature they are moved alongside it, the Cavebeast can act as cover to creatures behind it

 ---
 ##### Action list

+*Study:* 1 AP, you gain Advantage on your next damage roll, you gain one "Knowledge Point".
+This may only be activated once per turn

-*Move:* 1 AP, move 2 meters in any direction, this movement action cannot be affected by any Nerf.
+*Move:* 3 AP, move 1 meters in any direction, this movement action cannot be affected by any Nerf.

-*Hidden Bite:* 1 AP, 1m, 1d6 piercing damage, gains +30 critical on targets with no awareness of you
-Accuracy: +23
-Critical: +12

-*Tail Swipe:* 3 AP, 4m, 2d6 - 2 bludgeoning damage, you may knock the target back up to 5m
+*Cover:* 5 AP, gain +30 Dodge and +2 DT to all physical types until your next turn

+*Unbridled Assault:* 6 AP and three "Knowledge Points", 10m, 1d20 + 4 slashing damage
-Accuracy: +15
+Accuracy: +4
-Critical: +3
+Critical: +1

-*Vengeful Breath:* 4 AP, target creature within 7m takes the avoidance roll, if they succeed they take 2d4 + 3 shock damage, if they fail they take 2d10 + 1 heat damage and are blinded

-Avoidance type: Connection
-Roll minimum: 8

-*Extinguish:* 6 AP, all creatures with awareness of you that fail the avoidance roll lose awareness of you.
-Next turn, attacks on creatures without awareness of you have advantage on the hit rolls, those creatures have disadvantage on challenges made against them, you have an additional 3 AP.

 ---
-*The vengeance of a lush forest scorched, crawls through shadow and char as a fox-headed coil to turn the dust of man to fertiliser, such that life can begin anew*
+*Studies it's prey as they wander past it's home, only glowing eyes and shining teeth visible.*

 #creatureSet